oneops/oneops.github.io/user/operation/monitors.md

 1. Select the platform in the list on the right by clicking on the name - e.g. `tomcat`.
 1. Select the component in the list on the right by clicking on the name - e.g. `compute`.
 1. Go to the _monitors_ tab.
-1. The monitors are listed on the left and can be configured individually.
+1. The monitors are listed on the left and can be _Edit_ed individually.

 ## Custom Monitors